HBM/jet/index.md

 ### remove

 Use the __remove__ message for removing States or Methods from the Daemon.
+The Daemon will stop to route set/call messages for the respective path.

 ```javascript
 // remove a method or state